 Now we have had a little rain the beans are coming thick and fast and need to be picked daily to keep them cropping well.

-Watch out for catterpillers on brasicas; even if they have been netted the butterflies have ways a means on getting in.
+Watch out for catterpillers on brasicas; even if they have been netted the butterflies have ways and means in getting in.

 I'm now planting out wallflowers for some Spring colour next year.